 It's the many shortcomings in the Chinese labor laws and institutions that lead to poor welfare of the workers.

-Pegatron said over the weekend that there was some damage to machinery but it could make adjustments to the facility to minimize the impact on operations and revenue.
+Pegatron said in a weekend statement that there was some damage to machinery but it could make adjustments to the facility to minimize the impact on operations and revenue.

 Riteng Computer declined to comment.

 In its own statement on Sunday, the Shanghai city government said the explosion occurred at about 3:40 p.m. on December 17 at a workshop on the fourth floor of the facility.
 It put the number of injured at 57, of whom 23 had burns and were hospitalized for further observation, but none had life-threatening injuries.

 Shares of Pegatron ended down 1.71 percent on Monday, trimming losses from a 6.7 percent decline at the open.
 The broader market fell 2.2 percent.

 According to China's Yi Cai Daily, the plant would produce back panel parts for the iPad 2 and if the safety issue could not be quickly resolved, Apple's supply chain would be affected next quarter.